ewe2/ewe2.ninja/source/content/_music.md

   very old and battered, having gigged a lot and is retired pending a miracle of reworking!

+#### Alesis SR-16 drum machine

+A drum machine from the early '90s that only ceased production in 2003!
+The reason is the excellent quantiser and the solid sequencing and MIDI output.
+You can input effects and audio to spice up the admittedly unexciting kits, and it's got some good panning.
+The sequencer can be fooled to create different time signatures for different patterns which then can be alternated in song mode.
+It misses some onboard effects but stimulates creativity.

+#### Steinberg UR22 USB Audio Interface

+Great USB interface usable under Linux as well as windows/mac.
+The mono inputs can fool you with panning from stereo interfaces, but its clean DACs are amazing.
+Very useful in MIDI situations where you want to sync between a couple of machines which can't do so directly themselves, and important for outputting MIDI data to a DAW.

+At one time before the later 3.16.x series of Linux kernels,
+<kbd>linux/sound/usb/quirks-table.h</kbd> had to be modified for the UR22 in a
+similar way to that for the Boss GT-10B, but thankfully it's a standard part of the kernel since then.
+Depending on your setup, if you use pulseaudio, you will have to kill it to allow native programs like audacity access the ALSA channels to get input.
+When I'm not recording with it, I use the UR22 as a simple practice interface by looping a line in from the computer to one of the inputs, and plugging an instrument and headphones in.
+Some music will suffer from the mono input but it does well enough!

+#### AKG Perception 220 Condenser Microphone

+Best value Neumann-design based microphone.
+I don't know what the 2nd version/usb version are like, I have the XLR version.
+Perfect for vocals and simple accoustic instrument recordings.

 #### Boss GT-10B Bass effects processor

 Although superseded by later models, this is an amazing deal if you like